The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 Variable-rate questions and considerations:

-Pre covid, for a year starting October 2018 the economy was doing well, the Central Bank Rate was steady at 1.75% and the Commercial Bank Prime lending rate was 3.95% at its 10-year high point.
+Pre covid, for the year starting October 2018 the economy was doing well, the Central Bank Rate was steady at 1.75% and the Commercial Bank Prime lending rate was 3.95% at its 10-year high point.
 What would your rate be given the ‘prime minus’ variable rate?
 A prime minus 1% discount is a good example.

 There’s a reasonable possibility that rates return to 2018/2019 levels.
 But even if rates bottom out 1% higher than pre covid (perhaps in late 2025), at 2.75% and bank prime at 4.95%, this will still position most variable rate holders in the 3.75% – 3.95% range.